Dominic West says he ‘spent two days in bed’ after reading The Crown reviews

 Sign up now for a 30-day free trial

-While speaking to reporters, West praised Harry, calling him “a great guy”, but he then proceeded to share details regarding how they celebrated reaching the South Pole, which promped the fallout.
+While speaking to reporters, West praised Harry, calling him “a great guy”, but he then proceeded to share details regarding how they celebrated reaching the South Pole, which prompted the fallout.

 “There was a lot of liquor drunk,” he told reporters, adding: “We all drank champagne out of Duncan’s favourite prosthetic legs.”
 Duncan Slater is a double amputee, injured in Afghanistan in 2009, who joined them on the trek.
 West continued: “He told some eye-wateringly rude jokes, which for a non-soldier like me was pretty shocking.”